 Areas of necrosis develop as groups of hepatocytes die and the eventual outcome depends on the size and number of these areas.
-Causes of the damage may be a variety of conditions, including: viral infections, toxic substances or circulatory disturbances.
+Causes of the damage may be a variety of conditions, including viral infections, toxic substances, or circulatory disturbances.

-Viral hepatitis is most commonly caused by hepatitis A virus (HAV), hepatitis B virus (HBV), and hepatitis C virus (HCV).
+Viral hepatitis is most commonly caused by the hepatitis A virus (HAV), hepatitis B virus (HBV), and hepatitis C virus (HCV).
 These three viruses can all result in acute disease with symptoms of nausea, abdominal pain, fatigue, malaise, and jaundice.
 Additionally, acute infection with HBV and HCV can lead to chronic infection.
 Patients who are chronically infected may go on to develop cirrhosis and hepatocellular carcinoma (HCC).